AdrianNiu/twitter-sentiment-analyzer/README.md

 1. Login with your username and password or navigate to the Register page to set up an account with your username and password.
 2. Users can access the "About" page without logging in.
 The "About" page provides general view of the application.
 3. In search page, user can type in the keyword or hashtag they are interested to retrieve the most recent tweets and visualize the sentiment results.
-4. The search result returns the most recent 15 tweets and compute the sentiment score based on AFINN Sentiment Lexicon.
+4. The search result returns the most recent 15 tweets from the API and compute the sentiment score based on AFINN Sentiment Lexicon.
 5. After completing a search, user can save the pie chart and view it in the chart page.
 Users can also save and view a tweet of their interest in the result page.
 6. Under the chart page, user can view the saved sentiment pie chart with time stamp and keyword searched.
 User can add/edit note on a saved pie chart.
 7. Under the result page, user is able to view the saved tweets, timestamp, keyword, sentiment score and notes.
 User can also add/edit note on saved tweets.